Dandi91/wireguard-seed-box/README.md

 # WireGuard Seed Box

-A guide to set up a torrent client on your local server to download and upload through the remote server.
+A guide to set up a torrent client on your local server that downloads and seeds through a remote server.

 1. WireGuard tunnel and peer port forwarding
 2. Torrent ~~jail~~ separate network namespace